JohnGrime/TwitterTrack/README.md

 A simple example interface into Twitter's stream API.

-Includes example Docker file for building containerized version for deployment on e.g. Amazon Web Services.
+Includes example Docker file for building containerized derivatives for deployment on e.g. Amazon Web Services.

 ## Requirements